FAAE News, First Aid Advice

 There are approximately 1.7 million Australians who have diabetes.
 This is an alarming statistic especially considering that an estimated 500,000 of these sufferers have not been medically diagnosed.

-Diabetes is the medical condition when the insulin hormone is not being produced at sufficient levels for the body to convert glucose into energy and function properly.
+Diabetes is a medical condition when the insulin hormone is not being produced at sufficient levels for the body to convert glucose into energy and function properly.
 There are several types of diabetes and several causes of diabetes which is important to understand if you are treating someone for this medical condition.

 Types of Diabetes: